mapninja/ArcGIS-Pro-101/Convert From QGIS 101.md

 2. Click on the ```EPSG:32630 WGS 84 / UTM zone 30N``` and then click OK to change the CRS of the Project to the same as the layer **Study_Area**.
 3. Save your changes by clicking on the Save button ![](./media/savebutton.png) on the Project toolbar.

-You should now see that the base map and study area layer in the map canvas have rotated slightly and are now oriented north-south.
+You should now see that the base map and study area layer in the map canvas have rotated slightly and are now oriented north-south.-->

 ## Working with spatial data
 ### Viewing the Attribute Table